gaf3/cnc-forge/Output.md

 ![source-glob](img/source-glob.png)

-Only the stuff file has a 'u' in it.
+Only the stuff file has a 'u' in its name.

 Running the forge like so:

 ![source-glob-forge](img/source-glob-forge.png)

-Produces the folling Pull Request:
+Produces the folllowing Pull Request:

 ![source-glob-pr](img/source-glob-pr.png)

 ### value

-The `source` setting can have a `value` setting which allows you to specify the raw value to use rather than looking up a file.
+The `source` setting can have a `value` setting which allows you to specify the raw value to use rather than loading up a file.

 ```yaml
 description: An example